About St. Mary’s

 The St. Mary’s County militia harassed the British landing parties.
 By the end of July, Lord Dunmore realized that using the island as a base of operations in the Chesapeake Bay was on shaky ground and at the beginning of August his fleet quit the Island.
 The British Navy continued to harass the lower part of the county.
 Many prominent plantations along the banks of the waterways were all targets of unrelenting plundering.
 In desperation, barges were loaded with explosives and floated at night into the anchored British ships.
 Many men from St. Mary’s County fought with General Smallwood against the British in New York.
 St. Mary’s County’s lost some 2,000 men, 40% of its labor force during the Revolutionary War.

 During the War of 1812, the Chesapeake Bay was an important theater of war.
 The British Navy used it as its base to launch assaults on Washington and on Baltimore.
 As in the Revolutionary War, the British invaded and continuously raided the area.
-Many enslaved Americans fled to the British including over forty from Sotterley Plantation.
+Many enslaved Americans fled to the British including over forty from Historic Sotterley.

 The Civil War Years